augelloantonio/buyit/TESTING.md

 #### Test add a voucher if user not logged
 - If logged in Logout
 - Go to All Products page
-- Select a product with price less than 49.99€
+- Select a product
 - Click on the "Add to Cart" icon
-- Check the quantity of products in the cart icon in the navigation bar
-- Click on the cart icon in the navication bar
+=- Click on the cart icon in the navication bar
 - Check you products in the cart
 - Add voucher code 'new'
 - Click on 'Redeem'